Natural Remedies that May Help Eliminate Parasites

 You should also reduce your consumption of refined carbohydrates (white rice, pasta, baked goods, among other things).

 Garlic is a medicinal food that acts as a natural antibiotic and that may help reduce your risk of certain illnesses.
-It’s very effective against parasites as well.
-The only downsides to garlic are its odor and that there are some people who don’t digest it well.

 For those that do tolerate it well, you can eat it raw in the morning.